 “I would like to recognize the enormous contributions made in the development and advancement of the clinical practice by David J. Leffell, M.D.,” wrote Robert J. Alpern, M.D., dean and Ensign Professor of Medicine in a school-wide announcement.
 “As director and later CEO of YMG, Dr. Leffell is responsible for much of the transformation of YMG over the past 15 years, while continuing to direct his extraordinarily successful Section of Dermatologic Surgery and Cutaneous Oncology.
 Dr. Leffell’s leadership has significantly advanced YMG¹s reputation for quality of care and service, and he has spearheaded many initiatives, including the branding of the clinical practice under the name Yale Medical Group, establishment of first-rate billing & collections and compliance functions, selection of Epic as the medical center¹s first integrated electronic health record, and creation of the highly successful Yale Practice newsletter.”

 “I would also like to acknowledge Michael Berman, M.D., who has done a superb job of directing the initial restructuring of the practice, overseeing its operations as interim director and CEO during the past year, and leading the recruitment of Dr. Taheri,” Alpern wrote.
 “Dr. Berman will continue to assist the school and medical group during the upcoming transition as a special advisor to the clinical practice.”

-This Article was submitted by Charles Gershman, on Monday, January 14, 2013.
+This article was submitted by Charles Gershman on January 14, 2013.